MilSim: Uses

 Robert Silverman of Vocativ, embedded in a two-day MilSim (inspired by 2003's Tears of the Sun), writes that "the appeal is in ... the realism of an unreal world, plus a deep desire for the camaraderie and teamwork you'd find in a real military unit."
 He speculates that the "pure adrenaline free from inflicting actual harm ... strikes at something embedded deep within the core of sports."

 Places Journal, referring to the presence of veteran and civilian players describe MilSim as a "ladder leading up to the war and a ladder for coming back down".
 Notably, veterans (rather than, or in addition to, mental health care) "use war games as self-administered PTSD treatment".

 Recently, advances in airsoft replica authenticity have led numerous law enforcement and military units to train with airsoft guns in CQB/CQC environments.
 MilSim events have encouraged the US Army to promote enlistment.

 Video games

 Mil-sim is also the descriptor for a genre of video games, often overlapping with the tactical shooter genre, containing more "realistic" mechanics and consequences than typical first-person shooters or action games.
-Games such as Arma, rather than pure entertainment, are a simulation of equipment and tactics, and are sometimes used for military training and mission rehearsal.
+Games such as Arma and Squad rather than pure entertainment, are a simulation of equipment and tactics, and are sometimes used for military training and mission rehearsal.
 Other games, such as Red Orchestra: Ostfront 41-45 and Insurgency: Sandstorm, feature realistic aspects in their gameplay.
 Mil-sims can be differentiated from other shooter games in that, commonly: